-If you don’t have a good website or are relying on a basic, unhelpful Google My Business website then you’re failing your customers.
+If you don’t have a good website or are relying on a basic, unhelpful Google Business Profile website then you’re failing your customers.
 You might as well point them towards your competitor.

 Here’s an interesting bit of information that might just show you how important your business website is still.

 Only 8% of consumers never look at websites when choosing which local business to use.BrightLocal Study